The Methods Block

 2. Wildcard contract - a pattern specifying the function signature to match this signature on all available contracts (including the primary contract).
 Example: _.bar(address)

-3. Wildcard function - a pattern specifying a contract, and matches all external functions in specified contract.
+3. Wildcard function - a pattern specifying a contract, and matches all external functions in specified contract (This pattern will also include the contract’s fallback if it’s implemented).
 Example: C._

 For the default summary the user can choose one of: HAVOC_ALL, HAVOC_ECF, NONDET.
 The example entry at the head of this section will specify three functions to route calls to: